Write For FBC

 What We Are Looking For

 We are looking for original articles or column ideas that either relate to food and drink or to blogging resources with a Canadian focus.
-We are particularly interested in pitches from existing FBC Members.
+We are particularly interested in pitches from existing FBC Members or Canadian writers.
+We want to work with writers who thoughtfully inject their personality and experiences into their work.

 Before pitching us, please ensure you have browsed our blog resources section, our food and drink section and our restaurant section.
 Please do not pitch us ideas that have been written about in the past six months.
 Please ensure your pitch idea has a Canadian focus.

 Food & Drink Related Articles

 These posts are usually 400-700 words in length and may include a recipe if relevant.

 Blog Resource Articles